absorensen/numbers_go_brrrr/m1_memory_hierarchies/s7_computational_graph_compilers.md

 frowned upon in a restaurant to play with your food so you have to eat the pickles as they come.
 But you do technically get your pickles.
-Another option is to realize that a burger is just a stack of ingredients, or a list of op codes, and it would be much easier to send the burger back to the kitchen (compilation) for them to just slide in a few pickles.
+Another option is to realize that a burger is just a stack of ingredients, or a list of op codes, and it would be much easier to send the burger back to the kitchen (compilation) for them to just lift up some of the ingredients and slide in a few pickles.
 Using op codes makes our code so much more complex, but it allows us a great amount of flexibility.
 If we found out we were running on a GPU with a much bigger L1 cache, we might change how we handled shared memory programming.
 If we were doing a render graph with a number of image-based single pixel operations such as tone mapping, changing hues or saturation, we might use op codes to merge these several different calls, keeping the data as close to the registers as possible.